ireneyaoyao/Springboard/Capstone/Milestone_Report.md

 6. Clean up the DOB column where DOB is later than the intake date

 7. Fill up the missing values in size column

-  a. make size equals Puppy or Kitten if animal is less than 1 year old upon arrival at the shelter
+-   make size equals Puppy or Kitten if animal is less than 1 year old upon arrival at the shelter

-  b. categorize the breed into different size classes and replace the missing values based on the breed
+-   categorize the breed into different size classes and replace the missing values based on the breed

 8. Remove the number 0 from days\_in\_shelter column if the animal is still in shelter, replacing it with NA